Sacarima/Sacarima/README.md

 Hi there!

 I'm Joao.
-I'm a software engineer fascinated about the web, in my spare time, I do open-sourcing.
+I'm a Software Developer  fascinated about the web, in my spare time, I do open-sourcing.

 <!---